-- Objects such as a macaroni box, a water bottle and a yogurt cup.
+- Objects such as a potato chip can, a toilet paper tube and a water bottle.

 - A pencil or pen

 - Tape or glue

-- Scrap Cardboard

 - Scissors

 - Decorations (paint, stickers, glitter, etc.)

 - Creativity!

-(Note: Your recycle bin is a good place to look.
+(Note: your recycle bin is a good place to look.
 The measurements we've listed on the builds are just suggestions-use what you have.)